 We’ve included helpful tips and information below that we thought you might find useful.
 Some tasks are kept short and sweet, while other points might be expanded upon in another post.

 We also realize that each reader is different.
 So we’ve made it possible for you to expand each step, using the white arrow to the right of each task if you wish to read a little more information.
-You can collapse the tasks by clicking the same arrow again if you want to see less.

 Ask your vet.